 Recently, I’ve had to accept that multiple sclerosis has caused me to need a little help staying vertical.
 A cane isn’t cutting it so I’ve been experimenting with rollators (formerly known as walkers).
-But on long days when my legs straight up quit, a rollator just isn't enough to keep me on the dance floor (okay, the regular floor).
+But on long days when my legs straight up quit, a rollator just isn’t enough to keep me on the dance floor (okay, the regular floor).
 Luckily, we live in The Future where rollators exist that, with a few slick moves, convert to pushable chairs for just such occasions — like real-life Transformers but with less fire power.
 What?
 This blew my mind.

 Until I actually saw them.

 Because BMW doesn’t make them yet (and neither does Hasbro), most are not designed with style in mind.
 After much research, I narrowed my choices to two.
 Frankly, there aren’t many on the market.

 Cons: An electric-purple, clunky assortment of cables complete with side bags, front bags, rear bags (wtf does anyone put in all those bags?) plus an unnecessarily wide seat belt and a Super Big Gulp sized cupholder.
 Had it come to this?
 What would attachment to this device say about me?
 Were all those bags just a sneaky stepping stone on the road to becoming a full-fledged Bag Lady?
 Despite its accessories, and its overwhelming purpleness, it looked so medical.
 I hated it.
 If this were indeed a Transformer, it would surely be a Decepticon.